vmihalko/ksh/src/cmd/INIT/README-mamake.md

 `loop` reads the lines contained between it and the corresponding `done` repeatedly with a named *variable* set to each of the *word*s.
 The lines are processed as part of the rule containing the loop.
-The *variable* is locally scoped to the `loop` block and restored to its previous state after the loop completes.
+The *variable* is restored to its previous state after the loop completes.

 Note that `loop` causes repeated reading and processing of Mamfile lines, *not* necessarily repeated execution.
 For instance, a loop can be used to